-Figure 2: SHAP values for the DrugPred\RNA model.
-A) Absolute mean SHAP values ranked from highest to lowest impact on the model's output.
+Figure 2.
+SHAP values for the DrugPred\RNA model.
+A) Absolute mean SHAP values for each descriptor ranked from highest to lowest impact on the model output.
 B) Individual SHAP values for each pocket in the training set for the top six descriptors in the model plotted against the descriptor values.
 Locally estimated scatterplot smoothing (LOESS) curves are overlaid on the descriptor observations (black dots).
-The midpoint in each curve indicates the cut-off value from where the model's prediction changes the direction.
-The plots for the reaming descriptors are displayed in Figure S 3.
+The midpoint in each curve indicates the cut-off value from where the prediction changes the direction.
+Positive SHAP values are associated with druggable and negative SHAP values with less druggable binding sites.
+The plots for the reaming descriptors are displayed in Figure S3.

-SHAP values, the two most important descriptors were the relative polar surface area ( $psa_r$ , absolute mean SHAP value = 1.46) and the fraction of hydrophobic binding site atoms (fr\hpb\atoms, absolute mean SHAP value = 0.63), which both describe the polarity of the binding site.
-As expected, druggable binding sites were less polar than less druggable sites (Figure 2B and Figure S 3).
-Both the high-ranking descriptor fr buried sl atoms (absolute mean SHAP value = 0.34) and the less important descriptor sa vol r (absolute mean SHAP value = 0.09) encode how compact a pocket is with less druggable pockets being more shallow (lower descriptor values for fr\buried\sl\atoms and higher values for sa\vol\r) than druggable ones.
-Further, two descriptors for the solvent accessibility of the pocket (exp\sl\sa, absolute mean SHAP value = 0.22 and $sl_bs_r$ , 0.19) were included in the final model.
+The final DrugPred\RNA predictor was based on 12 descriptors (Figure 2A, Table S1).
+According to the SHAP values, the two most important descriptors were the relative polar surface area ( $psa_r$ , absolute mean SHAP value = 1.46) and the fraction of hydrophobic binding site atoms ( $fr_hpb_atoms$ , absolute mean SHAP value = 0.63), which both describe the polarity of the binding site.
+As expected, druggable binding sites were less polar than less druggable sites (Figure 2B and Figure S3).
+Both the high-ranking descriptor fr buried sl atoms (absolute mean SHAP)

+value = 0.34) and the less important descriptor sa vol r (absolute mean SHAP value = 0.09) encode how compact a pocket is with less druggable pockets being more shallow (lower descriptor values for fr buried sl atoms and higher values for sa vol r) than druggable ones.
+Further, two descriptors for the solvent accessibility of the pocket (exp sl sa, absolute mean SHAP value = 0.22 and sl bs r, 0.19) were included in the final model.
 Here, it was found that druggable binding sites were less solvent accessible than less druggable ones.
 The descriptor hsa was also found to be among the more important ones (absolute mean SHAP value = 0.30).
 This descriptor describes size of the surface area of hydrophobic binding site atoms and correlates roughly with the size of the pocket.
-Other descriptors describing the size of the pocket were also included in the model but had less influence on the predictions (no\bs\atoms, absolute mean SHAP value = 0.17, and no\sl\atoms, 0.20).
+Other descriptors describing the size of the pocket were also included in the model but had less influence on the predictions (no bs atoms, absolute mean SHAP value = 0.17, and no sl atoms, 0.20).
 In agreement with previous findings, druggable pockets were larger and more hydrophobic than less druggable ones.
 The descriptors InertialShapeFactor, SpherocityIndex and PMI3 describing the shape of the superligand as a negative print of the binding site were also included in the final model.
 Pockets with a superligands with a larger third moment of inertia (PMI3, absolute mean SHAP value = 0.27) and which were less spherical (SpherocityIndex, absolute mean SHAP value = 0.08, InertialShapeFactor, absolute mean SHAP value = 0.08) were more likely to be assessed as druggable, albeit the latter two descriptors were determined to be less important.

-Druggability predictions for RNA containing binding sites
+Druggability predictions for RNA binding sites